curateteaching/digitalpedagogy/keywords/remix.md

 * Copy of the Artifact: Available at [http://j-l-r.org/wp-content/uploads/remix-syllabus-final.pdf](http://j-l-r.org/wp-content/uploads/remix-syllabus-final.pdf)
 * Creator and Affiliation: Julie Levin Russo, The Evergreen State College

 Julie Levin Russo's undergraduate film studies course takes remix as its central topic.
 Through the assigned reading, media, and experiences each week, students are introduced to remix from a historical perspective and a philosophical one.
-Russo's course plays through an array of contexts that highlight the variety and complexity of remix as object, and as a set of practices (e.g., appropriation, authorship, sampling, "playbor").
+Russo's course plays through an array of contexts that highlight the variety and complexity of remix as object, and as a set of practices (e.g., appropriation, authorship, sampling, “playbor”—a clever and telling neologism to describe the intersection of “play” and “labor” in digital culture).
 Collaborative student remix projects comprise a significant portion of the semester, making evident the core value of participation and peer engagement in remix culture.
 Finally, in a knowing wink to our own habits of syllabus composition, Russo cites the syllabi and assignments that she has remixed to create this course.

-REBECCA: Consider glossing the word “playbor".
-One the one hand not glossing it might invite the reader to look further into the artifact; on the other hand, it's meaning might take a moment for the reader to figure out.

-REBECCA: This reuse of model assignments is a theme I’m seeing across multiple keywords—nice example.

 ### Copyright + Culture
 ![screenshot](images/remix-middleton-copyrightculture.png)

 * Artifact Type: Syllabus
 * Source URL: [http://cyberhouse.arted.psu.edu/811/](https://oxycopyrightandculture.wordpress.com/syllabus/)
 * Artifact Permissions:  permission of author, Creative Commons: Attribution Non-Commercial License